Occupational Health Clinic Network - Prevention and Protection for the NYS Workforce

 Experts in occupational medicine can help prevent workers from becoming sick or injured on the job.
 They can also help workers achieve the best possible recovery if they are sick or injured on the job.
 Trained staff can also assist both the worker and their family with the stress caused by being sick or injured on the job.

-More information and a list of services available for workers is provided in our publication, Protecting Workers of New York State.
+More information and a list of services available for workers is provided in our publication, Protecting the Workers of New York State: For Workers, Retirees & Residents (also available in Spanish).

 What can the Occupational Health Clinic Network offer Businesses?